 Clearly communicated and accessible research aimed at understanding the relationship between interventions and on-the-ground impacts is lacking for many sectors, yet this type of information is vital for implementing existing commitments and informing future market-based interventions for environmental sustainability.

-With the support of the Supply Chain Sustainability Research Fund, researchers are exploring the current state of knowledge regarding the effectiveness of certification and standards, corporate sustainability commitments, and finance sector interventions for sustainability and conservation outcomes.
+With the support of the Supply Chain Sustainability Research Fund, researchers are exploring the effectiveness of certification and standards, corporate sustainability commitments, and finance sector interventions for sustainability and conservation outcomes.

 WHAT OTHER KNOWLEDGE GAPS EXIST?

 Through the work of the Supply Chain Sustainability Research Fund, researchers recognize that gaps still remain in the understanding of the effectiveness of private sector interventions.

 There is now evidence about impacts, but not on all approaches or all locations of interest.
 Insufficient evidence on a diverse range of approaches, commodities, and geographies limits opportunities for comparison and analysis of the contextual factors that may affect the success or failure of particular initiatives.
 More cross-sectoral and cross-geography research is needed to capture the broader trends, impacts, and “ripple” effects.